Chris Brown (footballer, born 1971)

-Chris Brown is a retired English-American footballer who spent most of his career in the USL A-League.
-He is the co-head coach of the USF Bulls women's soccer team.
+Chris Brown is an English-American retired footballer who spent most of his career in the USL A-League.
+He is the head coach of the South Florida Bulls women's soccer team.

 Player

 Youth

 Born in England, Brown moved to the United States as a child and settled in San Antonio, Texas.
 In 1990, he began his collegiate career at the University of North Carolina at Charlotte.
 In 1991, he transferred to American University.

 Professional

 In 1994, Brown moved to Germany and signed with TuS Celle.
 In 1995, he returned to the United States where he finished the 1995 USISL outdoor season with the Washington Mustangs.
 He then signed with the Baltimore Bays for the 1995–1996 USISL indoor season.
 In 1996, he joined the Richmond Kickers for one season.
 In the fall of 1996, Brown moved indoors with the Tampa Bay Terror of the National Professional Soccer League.
 He signed with the New Orleans Riverboat Gamblers on April 4, 1997.
 In 1998, the Gamblers became the New Orleans Storm.
 That season, Brown went on loan to the Dallas Burn of Major League Soccer for one game.
 On February 24, 1999, he signed with the Maryland Mania.
 In 2000, Brown returned to the Kickers and remained with them until his retirement at the end of the 2004 season.